MartaPelizzola/SigMoS/README.md

 # SigMoS
-Cross-validation and model selection for robust learning of mutational signatures
+Model selection for robust learning of mutational signatures

 Our package provides functions for estimating mutational signatures from mutational count data from cancer patients.
 Our analysis consists of the following steps: